- See a healthcare provider on your schedule.

 Purchase and Possession Limits

 Medical cannabis patients in West Virginia can purchase up to a 30-day supply of medical cannabis products from licensed dispensaries.
-State law does not specify how much cannabis constitutes a 30-day supply, but your doctor or physician may recommend an amount based on your medical condition and medical history.
+A 30-day supply is defined as 6 ounces of flower or 60 grams of concentrate, or an equivalent combination of the two.

 West Virginia residents aged 18 and up diagnosed with at least one qualifying medical condition may be eligible to apply for a medical cannabis card.
 First, they must register for a consultation with a state-licensed healthcare provider and get approved.
 With Leafwell, patients can complete this consultation online via telemedicine.